Some infinitely generated non projective modules over path algebras and their extensions under Martin's Axiom: Abstract

 \section{Abstract}

 In this paper it is proved that, when $Q$ is a quiver that admits some closure, for any algebraically closed field $K$ and any finite dimensional $K$-linear representation $\cX$ of $Q$, if ${\rm Ext}^1_{KQ}(\cX,KQ)=0$ then $\cX$ is projective ({\bfsc Theorem \ref{fqa cor}}).
-In contrast, we show that if $Q$ is a specific quiver of the type above, then there is an infinitely generated non projective $KQ$-module $M_{\omega_1}$ such that, when $K$ is a countable algebraically closed field, Martin's Axiom (which is a combinatorial axiom in set theory) implies that ${\rm Ext}^1_{KQ}(M_{\omega_1},KQ)=0$ ({\bfsc Theorem \ref{cor final}}).
+In contrast, we show that if $Q$ is a specific quiver of the type above, then there is an infinitely generated non-projective $KQ$-module $M_{\omega_1}$ such that, when $K$ is a countable field, $\MA_{\aleph_1}$ (Martin's Axiom for $\aleph_1$ many dense sets, which is a combinatorial axiom in set theory) implies that ${\rm Ext}^1_{KQ}(M_{\omega_1},KQ)=0$ ({\bfsc Theorem \ref{cor final}}).